 The clause also inserts a new section 61A to deal with the temporary absence of a ventilation officer appointed for a mine.
-Sections 61A(2) and (3) provide that where the period of absence is 7 days or less, the duties and responsibilities of the ventilation officer are taken to be assumed by the underground mine manager whether or not the underground mine manager holds a ventilation officers' certificate of competency.
-Section 61A(4) reflects the former section 61(7) and provides that an inspector may require an underground mine manager, who is assuming the duties and responsibilities of the ventilation officer, to demonstrate they can effectively carry out the duties and responsibilities of both roles while the ventilation officer is temporarily absent.
-If the inspector is not satisfied the underground mine manager is sufficiently competent, a person holding a ventilation officers' certificate of competency must be appointed for the remaining period of absence.
-Where the period of absence of the appointed ventilation officer is more than 7 days, sections 61A(5) and (6) require the underground mine manager to appoint another person holding a ventilation officers' certificate of competency as ventilation officer for the mine.
+Sections 61A(2) and (3) provide that where the period of absence is 7 days or less, the duties and responsibilities of the ventilation officer can be assumed by the underground mine manager if the underground mine manager holds a ventilation officers' certificate of competency.
+Where the period of absence of the appointed ventilation officer is more than 7 days, sections 61A(3) and (4) require the underground mine manager to appoint another person holding a ventilation officers' certificate of competency as ventilation officer for the mine.